 Walks take place from our kennels every day of the year.
-Walkers are asked to gather at 1.15 pm during the week and at 10.15 am at weekends.
+Walkers are asked to gather at 10.00 am.
 Our kennels are at Makants Farm, Mort Lane, Tyldesley.
 M29 8PF

 Due to insurance purposes we are not able to allow anyone under the age of 16 to be in charge of a greyhound and generally children under 10 years of age are not permitted on our greyhound walks.
 (However, consideration is given to children under the age of 10 being allowed to walk, but only as part of the rehoming process and by prior arrangement).